 To get full value from this data, it is necessary to evaluate these results on a granular basis.
 If you would like more information, please contact Devoncroft Partners.

-The information in this article is based on select findings from the 2020 Big Broadcast Survey (BBS), a global study of broadcast industry trends, technology purchasing plans, and benchmarking of broadcast technology vendor brands.
-Several thousand broadcast professionals in 100+ countries took part in the 2020 BBS, making it the largest and most comprehensive market study ever conducted in the broadcast industry.
+The information in this article is based on select findings from the 2021 Big Broadcast Survey (BBS), a global study of media industry trends, technology purchasing plans, and benchmarking of media technology vendor brands.
+Several thousand broadcast professionals in 100+ countries took part in the 2021 BBS, making it the largest and most comprehensive market study ever conducted in the media industry.

 2021 BBS League Table for ‘Easy to Work With’

 © Devoncroft Partners 2009 – 2022.
 All Rights Reserved.